tonyfischetti/bow-wow/README.md

 particular emphasis on ease-of-reproducibility.

-As mentioned before, if I had more time, I'd probably use Docker to take care off all that stuff at the OS-level, but I decided that approach that uses [gulp](https://gulpjs.com/) as a workflow automation tool is also a viable choice for this project.
+As mentioned before, if I had more time, I'd probably use Docker to take care off all that stuff at the OS-level, but I decided that an approach that uses [gulp](https://gulpjs.com/) as a workflow automation tool is also a viable choice for this project.